Macaulay Posets and Rings: Translating Between Posets and Rings

 Definition \ref{Level_Linear_Independence_Definition} is important to the proof of the Macaulay Correspondence Theorem \ref{Macaulay_Correspondence_Theorem}.
 As the following result shows, it can also be used to preserve the Hilbert function when constructing initial monomial ideals.

-\begin{thm}[Reducing Homogeneous Ideals to Monomial Ideals] Suppose that $\mathcal{O}$ is a monomial order on $\mathscr{M}_S$ and let $S$ be level linearly independent.
+\begin{thm}[Reducing Homogeneous Ideals to Monomial Ideals] Suppose that $\mathcal{O}$ is a monomial order on $\mathscr{M}_S$ and suppose $S$ is level linearly independent.
 If $I$ is a homogeneous ideal of $S$ then $\Hilb_I = \Hilb_{\IMV(I)} = \Hilb_{\IMI(I)}$. \end{thm} \begin{proof} Note that there is a unique leveled monomial basis of $S$, since $S$ is level linearly independent.
 Because of Lemma \ref{General_Hilbert_Function_Equalities} we only need to show that $\IMV(I)$ is an ideal.
 Thus, for any $g\in S$ and any $m\in IMV(I)$ we need to show that $gm\in \IMV(I)$.
-Well, $g$ is a finite sum of homogeneous elements, each of which is a finite sum of scalars of monomials in $S$.
-Also, $m$ is a finite sum of homogeneous elements, each of which is a finite sum of initial monomials, and each of the initial monomials are coming from a homogeneous element in $I$.
-Hence, $gm$ is a sum, such that each term in the sum is a product between a monomial and an initial monomial of some homogeneous element of $I$.
+Well, $g$ is a finite sum of homogeneous elements, each of which is a finite sum of scalar multiples of monomials in $S$.
+Also, $m$ is a finite sum of homogeneous elements, each of which is a finite sum of scalar multiples of initial monomials, and each of the initial monomials is $\im(f)$ for some homogeneous element $f\in I$.
+Hence, $gm$ is a sum, such that each term in the sum is a product is a scalar multiple between a monomial and an initial monomial of some homogeneous element of $I$.
 We prove the claim when $g\in \mathscr{M}_S$ and $m\in \IMS(I)$, whence the general case will follow immediately afterwards.